 Drill with bit the size of Dowel

 If you recall last week’s post on how to make a Hissing Black Cat Banner you will remember that I collect black cat figurines that I only display at Halloween.
 Therefore, we opted to make the bobble head a black cat.
 First things first.
-We painted our parts black.
-Using Crafty Chica paint in black I coated my cone, Styrofoam ball, dowel, wooden disc and wooden ball.
+We painted our parts black – coating my cone, Styrofoam ball, dowel, wooden disc and wooden ball.
 If your pieces are slick or already have paint on them use a piece of sandpaper to give them a little tooth.

 MEASURE TWICE CUT ONCE